Jorgen-ha/project21/README.md

 This repo will hold the notebooks and scripts to train a neural network - **NOT** the actual data.

-I propose all the notebooks be placed in this repo/folder, and that the dataset is inside its own folder (called `data` e.g.).
+The structure of the repo is as follows:
+.
+├── notebooks
+│   ├── holds all the Jupyter notebooks
+└── src
+    ├── holds all the python source files
+├── README.md